Teachers of Webb

-Rick filled a myriad of roles during his 41-year Webb career.
+Rick filled myriad roles during his 41-year Webb career.
 Prior to retiring in 2002, he taught English, Latin and history; served the community as dorm head, registrar, dean of students, college counselor, and assistant athletic director and coached baseball and basketball.
 The 1970 El Espejo was dedicated to Rick and sums up his years of service beautifully: “He toils and sweats for a better Webb life.”

 This past December the annual Vivian Webb Basketball Tournament was renamed in his honor – the Rick Whyte ’57 VWS Basketball Tournament.
 During the dedication ceremony, Head of Schools Taylor Stockdale remembered Rick for his love of the school and for his devotion and care of his former teacher, Ray Alf.
 In Ray’s later years, each morning, Rick walked with him around campus; he cared for him in every way.
 Stockdale said, “This is a fitting tribute to a man who has poured his passion and sweat into this place for the majority of the school’s life.”

-A top academic performer, Rick was one of five seniors who graduated in 1957 having attended Webb since 8th grade.
+A top academic performer, Rick was one of five seniors who graduated in 1957 having attended Webb since eighth grade.
 He was an avid sportsman playing forward on the basketball team for four years, second baseman on the baseball team for three years, and serving as manager of the football team for four years.
 Rick also played the flute in the school orchestra all five years and began his lifelong hobby of stamp collecting.

-Rick was a long-standing member of the Rotary Club and in 2009 the Claremont Committee on Aging presented him with the Josephine Smith Award for service to seniors.
+Rick was a long-standing member of the Rotary Club and, in 2009, the Claremont Committee on Aging presented him with the Josephine Smith Award for service to seniors.

-Rick is survived by his brother Ron ’60, sister-in-law Ann, a niece and nephew and four grand nieces and nephews.
+Rick is survived by his brother, Ron ’60, sister-in-law, Ann, a niece and nephew and four grand nieces and nephews.